 Kawasaki Motors Manufacturing Corp., U.S.A.'s consumer products division in Lincoln, Nebraska, has replaced its card-based Kanban system with an electronic solution.
 The new eKanban solution was developed by KMM’s in-house development team with the LANSA tool set and integrates with KMM's IBM i and LANSA-based ERP system.
 Assembly and warehouse staff access the solution from iPads with native mobile apps developed with LongRange from LANSA, a mobile app toolkit for IBM i developers.
 Staff on the floor also use the mobile apps for cycle counting, scrap reporting, recording of inventory location moves and other warehouse and assembly related tasks.

 "The solution is saving over US$ 3,500 per day and we expect very quick ROI.
 What we have done today is just the beginning.
 Our developers are very experienced enhancing the functionality of our ERP system, which was the largest part of this project.
 Initially we didn't think we had the skills to develop the native mobile apps ourselves, as LongRange only became available towards the end of our project.
 The mobile apps were developed by 3 of our IBM i developers.
-We launched our first series of apps in just 2 months, from installation to going through the tutorials, development, testing and implementation," says Jay Kamradt, IS Supervisor at KMM.
+We launched our first series of apps in just 2 months, from installation to going through the tutorials, development, testing and implementation," says Jay Kamradt, Assistant Manager, Information Systems at KMM.

 The solution is saving over US$ 3,500 per day and we expect very quick ROI